Columbia River: Geology

 The floodwaters rushed across eastern Washington, creating the channeled scablands, which are a complex network of dry canyon-like channels, or coulees that are often braided and sharply gouged into the basalt rock underlying the region's deep topsoil.
 Numerous flat-topped buttes with rich soil stand high above the chaotic scablands.
 Constrictions at several places caused the floodwaters to pool into large temporary lakes, such as Lake Lewis, in which sediments were deposited.
 Water depths have been estimated at 1000 ft at Wallula Gap and 400 ft over modern Portland, Oregon.
 Sediments were also deposited when the floodwaters slowed in the broad flats of the Quincy, Othello, and Pasco Basins.
-The floods' periodic inundation of the lower Columbia River Plateau deposited rich sediments; 21st-century farmers in the Willamette Valley "plow fields of fertile Montana soil and clays from Washington's Palouse".
+The floods' periodic inundation of the lower Columbia Plateau deposited rich sediments; 21st-century farmers in the Willamette Valley "plow fields of fertile Montana soil and clays from Washington's Palouse".

 Over the last several thousand years a series of large landslides have occurred on the north side of the Columbia River Gorge, sending massive amounts of debris south from Table Mountain and Greenleaf Peak into the gorge near the present site of Bonneville Dam.
 The most recent and significant is known as the Bonneville Slide, which formed a massive earthen dam, filling 3.5 mi of the river's length.
 Various studies have placed the date of the Bonneville Slide anywhere between 1060 and 1760 AD; the idea that the landslide debris present today was formed by more than one slide is relatively recent and may explain the large range of estimates.
 It has been suggested that if the later dates are accurate there may be a link with the 1700 Cascadia earthquake.
 The pile of debris resulting from the Bonneville Slide blocked the river until rising water finally washed away the sediment.
 It is not known how long it took the river to break through the barrier; estimates range from several months to several years.
 Much of the landslide's debris remained, forcing the river about 1.5 mi south of its previous channel and forming the Cascade Rapids.
 In 1938, the construction of Bonneville Dam inundated the rapids as well as the remaining trees that could be used to refine the estimated date of the landslide.

 In 1980, the eruption of Mount St. Helens deposited large amounts of sediment in the lower Columbia, temporarily reducing the depth of the shipping channel by 26 ft.